wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 Illumated Cloud is licensed to add-on to IntelliJ IDEA Java CE IDE.
 It provides complete Apex-aware completion (pulling documentation in).
 It's smart because it extracts metadata from your Org into an offline symbol table to feed auto code completion.
-It also has an excellent interactive debugger from offline logs.
+It also has an (offline) interactive debugger that can run to cursor.
 Git integration.

 Welkin's Suite